 Leica M9 vs Sony A7

 The Leica M9 and the Sony Alpha A7 are two enthusiast cameras that were officially introduced, respectively, in September 2009 and October 2013.
-The M9 is a fixed lens compact, while the A7 is a rangefinder-style mirrorless.
+The M9 is a rangefinder-style mirrorless, while the A7 is a mirrorless interchangeable lens camera.
 Both cameras are equipped with a full frame sensor.
 The Leica has a resolution of 18.1 megapixels, whereas the Sony provides 24 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.